 Any member of the public who wishes to submit a question or statement to this meeting should email it to committees@chelmsford.gov.uk 24 hours before the start time of the meeting.
 All valid questions and statements will be published with the agenda on the website at least six hours before the start time and will be responded to at the meeting.
-Those who have submitted a valid question or statement will be entitled to put it in person at the meeting, provided they have indicated that they wish to do so and have submitted an email address to which an invitation to join the meeting and participate in it can be sent.
+Those who have submitted a valid question or statement will be entitled to put it in person at the meeting.

-- 5. Announcements

-- 6. External Audit Update (Verbal)
+- 5. Announcements - 6.
+External Audit Update (verbal)

-- 7. Internal Audit Plan and Charter 2021/22

-- 8. Approval of Accounting Policies

-- 9. Audit and Risk Committee Work Programme

-- 10. Urgent Business
+- 7. Internal Audit Plan 2022/23 & Internal Audit Charter 2022 - 8.
+Accounting Policies for the 2021/22 Statement of accounts - 9.
+Audit and Risk Committee Work Programme - 10.
+Urgent Business held on 15 December 2021 at 7pm